chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ![AGL-Customer-Initiative.jpg](/media/AGL-Customer-Initiative.jpg)

 The frog and AGL team created this roadmap through several iterations and workshops.
 Ultimately it served as a framework to organize, align and prioritize effort.
-It also was designed to evolve with the organization after our engagemnet was complete.

-### A Foundational Design Language System
+### Design Language System and Differentiate Signature Moments

 ![AGL-DLS.jpg](/media/AGL-DLS.jpg)

-Human beings aren’t perfect.
-Perfection is something that will always elude us.
-There will always be a small part of humanity in everything we do.
-No matter how small that part, we should make sure that it transcends the limits of the medium.
-We have to think about the message first.

-### A Set of Differentiated Signature Moments

 Across all Customer Events, frog conceptualized several differentiated signature moments that addressed distinct customer needs that were gathered from primary research.
 Below is just one example of a signature moment that addressed our need to understand how our energy is used and how the price is calculated.

 <img src="/media/AGL-Understand-My-Energy.jpg" width="500" />

 Human beings aren’t perfect.
 Perfection is something that will always elude us.
 There will always be a small part of humanity in everything we do.
 No matter how small that part, we should make sure that it transcends the limits of the medium.
 We have to think about the message first.